az-digital/arizona-bootstrap/site/docs/2.0/getting-started/theming.md

 ### Color Contrast

-One additional function we include in Bootstrap is the color contrast function, `color-yiq`.
+An additional function we include in Bootstrap is the color contrast function, `color-yiq`.
 It utilizes the [YIQ color space](https://en.wikipedia.org/wiki/YIQ) to automatically return a light (`#fff`) or dark (`#111`) contrast color based on the specified base color.
 This function is especially useful for mixins or loops where you're generating multiple classes.

 For example, to generate color swatches from our `$theme-colors` map: